 Berry Crumble is best served warm with a scoop of vanilla ice cream on top.

-- You can put this together several hours before you plan to serve it .
-Keep it covered in the refrigerator.
+- You can put this easy dessert together several hours before you plan to serve it .
+Keep it covered in plastic wrap in the refrigerator.
 You can bake it when you are ready to serve it.

 - Berry Crumble is good either warm from the oven or at room temperature.

-- Once it is baked it will keep for up to 5 days covered in the refrigerator.
+- Once it is baked the berry crumble will keep for up to 5 days covered in the refrigerator or in an airtight container.

-- You can freeze any leftovers by placing them into an airtight freezer container.
+- You can freeze the crumble in an airtight freezer container for up to 3 months.
 You may lose some of the form when doing this with the crumble topping mixing into the berries.

-- You can reheat the Berry Crumble by placing it into pan into a preheated 350 degree oven.
+- You can reheat the Berry Crumble by placing it into a preheated 350 degree oven in the ramekins or baking pan.
 Depending on the amount that you are reheating it will take between 10 and 20 minutes.

 Berry CrumblePrint This